elastic/connectors/README.md

 The framework ensures compatibility, makes it easier for our team to review PRs, and help out in the development process.
 When you build using our framework, we provide a pathway for the connector to be officially supported by Elastic.

+## Running a self-managed stack

+This repo provides a [set of scripts](./scripts/stack) to allow a user to set up a full Elasticsearch, Kibana, and Connectors service stack using Docker.
+This is useful to get up and running with the Connectors framework with minimal effort, and provides a guided set of prompts for setup and configuration.
+For more information, instructions, and options, see the [README file](./scripts/stack/README.md) in the stack folder.

 ### Framework use cases

 The framework serves two distinct, but related use cases: